 The Big Back Yard includes a nine-hole EarthScapes miniature golf course that provides a fun—and challenging—way to learn how water moves from mountains to oceans and shapes the landscape along the way.
 With water hazards like you've never seen before, this 30,000 square-foot course demonstrates that rivers and streams are alive and ever-changing!

-Viewing the Big Back Yard is free with museum admission any time during your visit.
-Mini-golf is an additional charge: $3.00 for children ages 4-12 and seniors 60+, or $4.50 for adults.
-Members receive a 10% discount off mini-golf tickets.
+Viewing the Big Back Yard is free with museum admission.
+Mini-golf is an additional charge: $4 for members and $5 for non-members.

 HOLE 1: SOURCE-TO-SINK INTRODUCTION